University of Sydney’s Mental Health Month: Engage, Empower, Elevate

 Explore the Power of Conversation

-One of the key ways to promote Mental Health and well-being is by engaging in frequent and meaningful conversations about mental health, as highlighted by the various resources and events provided by the University of Sydney’s Mental Health Month.
+One of the key ways to promote Mental Health and is by engaging in frequent and meaningful conversations about mental health, as highlighted by the various resources and events provided by the University of Sydney’s Mental Health Month.

-These conversations have the power to break the stigma surrounding mental health and create a sense of belonging and empathy within the community.
+These conversations have the power to break the stigma surrounding mental health and create a sense of belonging and within the community.

 By openly discussing mental health, we can challenge the misconceptions and stereotypes that often surround it.